blackjyn/Flash-Experiments/README.md

 Drag the corner handles to distort the image.

 * **CircleMenu**
-An old, but unconventional and interesting navigation-system based on circle-segments that to represent selection items.
+An old, but unconventional and interesting navigation-system based on circle-segments that represent selection items.
 Everything is procedurally generated: the segments are drawn with an arc-drawing routine, and everything (colors, radii, gaps, arc thickness etc.) is customizable.
 If you are good with the mouse, you can make a full 360 degree turn with each arc (this feature was coincidentally the most non-trivial part to do as well).

 * **DepthMap**
 A Pixel Bender-based depth-map shader, which can be used to define complex multiple depth-level occlusion/masking situations in a scene.